jeffemandel/storecert/README.md

 Note that the certbot account should only be used on localhost, and this should be reflected in your pg_hba.conf.
 Similarly, certuser will probably only need access from your local network.

+The database certstore can be created with the certbot.sql file.

+The program can be compiled with javac -cp somepath/postgresql-42.1.4.jar storecert.java

 Usage
 On www.mydomain.net, we look for directories inside certdir, and for all of these, grab the 4 PEM files and send them to the database: